-Configure your CDN · Cloudflare Workers docs
+Configure your CDN

 Cache-Control header is a common way that HTML responses indicate how they should be cached.
 The Workers implementation respects the

-Cache-Control header (as well as many others), in indicating how assets should be cached on Cloudflare’s CDN.
+Cache-Control header, in indicating how assets should be cached on Cloudflare’s CDN.
 In building a custom asset serving solution, and enabling caching, you should set a custom

-Cache-Control header (in this example, we’ll set it to
+Cache-Control header (in this example, you will set it to

-public, and a
+public, with a

 max-age value of

-14400 seconds, or four hours).
 When the asset is retrieved from cloud storage, the

 serveAsset function should construct a new instance of

 Response, copying much of the HTML response data from the cloud storage response, but overwriting the response headers.
-By doing this, you’ll define your own custom caching information, and passing it to the Workers Cache API.
+By doing this, you will define your own custom caching information and pass it to the Workers Cache API.

-When you add something to the cache, it’s important to note that an HTML response is designed to only be processed once in your code, according to the Service Worker spec that Cloudflare Workers implements.
-To get around this, we’ll clone the asset response, using
+When you add something to the cache, it is important to note that an HTML response is designed to only be processed once in your code, according to the Service Worker spec that Cloudflare Workers implements.
+To address this, clone the asset response using

-response.clone(), and pass that cloned response to the Cache API, and return the original
+response.clone(), pass that cloned response to the Cache API, and return the original

 response back from the function.
 The final code looks like this: